 Research Interests & Projects

-2. Reconfiguration and formation control
+2. Control reconfiguration and topological formation

 3. Event-triggered control and communication

 4. Remote state estimation

 5. Alarm systems design and alarm floods mitigation

 7. Causality, prediction, and root cause analysis

 [Posted on November 3rd, 2021; updated on November 19th, 2021]

 Dr. Al-Dabbagh is looking to recruit PhD and MASc students to join his research group and perform research on challenges related to fault diagnosis, cybersecurity, and/or alarm management.
 Interested potential candidates can e-mail Dr. Al-Dabbagh at email@example.com, and attach their CV and transcript(s).
 The candidates should have a strong background and interest in control theory, machine learning, optimization, and/or computer vision.

 Selected Publications & Presentations